-Eligible Organizations
+Eligible Organizations:

 Applications may be submitted by state agencies, public and private institutions of higher education, independent school districts, Native American tribes, councils of governments, non-profit corporations (including hospitals and faith-based organizations), and units of local government, which are defined as a non-statewide governmental body with the authority to establish a budget and impose taxes.
 All applications submitted by local law enforcement agencies/offices must be submitted by a unit of government affiliated with the agency, including an authorizing resolution from that unit of government.
 For example, police departments must apply under their municipal government, and community supervision and corrections departments, district attorneys, and judicial districts must apply through their affiliated county government (or one of the counties, in the case of agencies that serve more than one county).

-Application Process
+Application Process:

 Applicants must access the PSO's eGrants grant management website at https://eGrants.gov.texas.gov to register and apply for funding.
-For more instructions and information, see eGrants User Guide to Creating an Application, available here.

 - 1. For eligible local and regional projects: - a.
-Applicants must contact their applicable regional council of governments (COG) regarding their application. - Each of Texas' 24 COGs holds its own application planning workshops, workgroups, and/or subcommittees and facilitates application prioritization for certain programs within its region.
-Failure to comply with regional requirements imposed by the COG may render an application ineligible. - 2.
-State agencies, and other organizations proposing projects with a statewide impact, may submit applications directly to PSO.
+Applicants must contact their applicable regional council of governments (COG) regarding their application. - b.
+Each of Texas' 24 COGs holds its own application planning workshops, workgroups, and/or subcommittees and facilitates application prioritization for certain programs within its region.
+Failure to comply with regional requirements imposed by the COG may render an application ineligible.

-Key Dates
+Key Dates:

+Action

-Action Date
+Date

-Funding Announcement Release 12/12/2022
+Funding Announcement Release

+12/11/2023

-Online System Opening Date 12/12/2022
+Online System Opening Date

+12/11/2023

-Final Date to Submit and Certify an Application 02/09/2023 at 5:00PM CST
+Final Date to Submit and Certify an Application

+02/08/2024 at 5:00PM CST

-Earliest Project Start Date 10/01/2023
+Earliest Project Start Date

+10/01/2024

-Project Period
+Project Period:

-Projects must begin on or after 10/01/2023 and may not exceed a 12-month project period.
+Projects must begin on or after 10/01/2024 and may not exceed a 12-month project period.